-A. An Eternal Reef is a designed reef of 100% natural cast concrete that can include the cremated remains of a loved one and/or pets.
-Eternal Reefs create new marine habitats for fish and other forms of sea life.
+A. An Eternal Reef is part of a designed reef system created from individual reef balls made of environmentally safe, marine grade concrete that includes the cremated remains of a loved one and/or pets.
+Eternal Reefs quickly assimilate into the natural ocean environment and create new marine habitats for fish and other forms of sea life.

 Q. Why should I consider Eternal Reefs as a memorial option?

-A. We believe the greatest celebration of life is to provide the opportunity for new life, and the living-breathing legacy of an Eternal Reef is a dignified and meaningful environmental memorial for a loved one.
-If the idea of creating a meaningful contribution that will help to heal the sea and benefit future generations represents a life well lived, an Eternal Reef is an ideal memorial choice.
+A. We believe the greatest celebration of a life well-lived is to give back after life.
+For people who choose cremation, an Eternal Reef offers a dignified, meaningful and creative environmental physical memorial that benefits future generations and heals both the sea and the soul.
 As President John F. Kennedy said, “We are tied to the ocean, and when we go back to the sea…we are going back from whence we came.”